Student Groups & Getting Involved

 As you start to look for jobs or internships, many students find it helpful to create a website or GitHub page with examples of apps or projects you have created or worked on.
 Including coursework in your portfolio can sometimes be really helpful, but isn’t always possible – and requires permission from your course instructor – because of academic integrity and intellectual property considerations.

-Joining a club or student organization can give you an opportunity to work on projects that you can share without these concerns (though you’ll still want to clarify your role in projects developed by a group, and seek permission from group members to share the work), and also allow you to develop projects that reflect the core interests and skills you want employers to recognize.
+Joining a student group can give you an opportunity to work on projects that you can share without these concerns (though you’ll still want to clarify your role in projects developed by a group, and seek permission from group members to share the work), and also allow you to develop projects that reflect the core interests and skills you want employers to recognize.
 For example, students who participate in Blueprint create apps and software solutions for non-profit organizations; students in this group can highlight their contributions to these resources – some of which are already shared with the public – on a resume or in a portfolio.

 3. Validate communication, leadership and other skills by listing club roles and accomplishments on your resume

-Not only will you develop personal skills – communication, problem-solving, leadership, and so on – through participation in a student group or organization, but when you are elected to a formal role within a group, or implement concrete achievements (e.g. launching a social media communications campaign), these can provide great items to add to your resume.
+Not only will you develop personal skills – communication, problem-solving, leadership, and so on – through participation in a student group, but when you are elected to a formal role within a group, or implement concrete achievements (e.g. launching a social media communications campaign), these can provide great items to add to your resume.
 Being able to specify your role within the organization and provide examples of your accomplishments provides evidence to claims you make about your soft skills and experiences.

 4. Demonstrate your ability to succeed in different contexts (courses, clubs, work, etc.)